Pro audio power amplifiers buying guide

 This can feel like a bit of a minefield since amplifiers and speakers will often come with multiple power ratings.
 For best results, pay attention to the amplifier's RMS power rating.
 That's a measure of how much power it puts out consistently.

 Speakers, on the other hand, tend to list a program power rating for their handling capabilities.
-This is the amount of power a speaker needs in real-world situations, like an actual mix of frequencies and volumes, rather than a simple test tone.
+This is the amount of power a speaker needs in real-world situations.

 Compare the amplifier's RMS power rating (how much power it puts out consistently) to the speakers' program power handling (how much power the speakers need to sound good).